codacy/docs/docs/release-notes/cloud/cloud-2023-11-23-new-coverage-engine-status-checks.md

 !!! info "This section applies to the repositories for which you set Codacy to send pull request coverage status data to your Git provider (see how on [GitHub](../../repositories-configure/integrations/github-integration.md#status-checks), [GitLab](../../repositories-configure/integrations/gitlab-integration.md#pull-request-status), and [Bitbucket](../../repositories-configure/integrations/bitbucket-integration.md#pull-request-status))."

-On November 23rd 2023 we set the new Coverage engine to send coverage data to your Git provider.
+On November 23rd 2023, the new Coverage engine started sending coverage data to your Git provider.
 As a consequence of this update, you can now see two additional checks on your pull requests, marked **\[beta\]**, alongside the preexisting **Codacy Coverage Report** check.

 !!! important
     GitHub only: If you are using the Codacy Coverage Report status check to block merging pull requests, please [update your GitHub setup](#if-you-are-using-the-old-coverage-status-check-to-block-merging-pull-requests-on-github) and avoid disruptions in the future.